jankotek/mapdb/README.md

 What you should know
 ====================
-* Transactions (write-ahead-log) can be disabled, this will speedup writes.
+* Transactions (write-ahead-log) can be disabled with <a href=’http://www.mapdb.org/apidocs/org/mapdb/DBMaker.html#writeAheadLogDisable()’>DBMaker.writeAheadLogDisable()</a>, this will speedup writes.
 However without transactions store gets corrupted easily when not closed correctly.

 * Keys and values must be immutable.
 MapDB may serialize them on background thread, put them into instance cache...
-Modifying an object after it was stored is bad idea.
+Modifying an object after it was stored is a bad idea.

 * MapDB relies on memory mapped files.
-On 32bit JVM you need `DBMaker.newRandomAccessFileDB()` to access files larger than 2GB.
-This introduces some overhead compared to memory mapped files.
+On 32bit JVM you will need <a href=’http://www.mapdb.org/apidocs/org/mapdb/DBMaker.html#randomAccessFileEnable()’>DBMaker.randomAccessFileEnable()</a> configuration option to access files larger than 2GB.
+This introduces overhead compared to memory mapped files.

 * MapDB does not run defrag on background.
 You need to call `DB.compact()` from time to time.

 * MapDB uses unchecked exceptions.
 All `IOException` are wrapped into unchecked `IOError`.
+MapDB has weak error handling and assumes disk failure can not be recovered at runtime.
+However this does not affects data safety, if you use durable commits.

 Benchmark
 =========